Yubico/yubikit-android/management/README.md

   <version>1.0.0-beta05</version>
 </dependency>
 ```
-### Using Library <a name="using_lib"></a>
+### Using the Module Library <a name="using_lib"></a>

-The **MGMT** module requires the yubikit core library to detect a `YubikeySession` (see [Using YubiKit](../yubikit/README.md)).
-Use the session to create a `ManagementApplication` to select the MGMT applet.
-Additionally, use the session to create a  `YubiKeyConfigurationApplication` to customize/personalize the OTP slots or challenge-response.
+The **MGMT** module requires the YubiKit core library to detect a `YubikeySession` (see [YubiKit Module](../yubikit/README.md)).
+Use the session to create:

+a) a `ManagementApplication` to select the MGMT applet

+b) a  `YubiKeyConfigurationApplication` to customize/personalize the OTP slots or challenge-response.

 ```java

     ManagementApplication application = new ManagementApplication(session);
     // run provided command/operation (readConfiguration/writeConfiguration)

     // HMAC-SHA1 challenge-response
     YubiKeyConfigurationApplication application = new YubiKeyConfigurationApplication(session);
     byte[] response = application.calculateHmacSha1(challenge, Slot.TWO);

 ```

 ### Using the Demo Application <a name="using_demo"></a>
-This module provides multiple demos.
+This module provides several demos.

 #### Management functionality
-1. Select "YubiKey Settings" pivot in navigation drawer
-1. Turn off/on YubiKey applets and transports (YubiKey Series 5+ required)
-   Note: Use this demo to emulate various YubiKey configurations, e.g. disable the NFC transport to emulate a USB only YubiKey.
+YubiKey Series 5+ required.
+Use this demo to emulate various YubiKey configurations such as disabling the NFC transport to emulate a USB-only YubiKey.
 Verify your application behaves as expected with the various YubiKey configurations.

+1. Select the *YubiKey Settings* pivot in the navigation drawer.
+2. Turn off/on YubiKey applets and transports

 #### Programming OTP slots
-Things to consider before running this demo:
+Before running this demo, be aware that:
-* By default the slot ONE is programmed with YubiOTP secret.
-Overriding first slot means loosing this secret.
+* By default slot ONE is programmed with the YubiOTP secret.
+Overwriting this first slot means losing this secret.
-* YubiOTP codes that were generated on key can be read using "Yubico OTP demo" pivot.
-Refer to the [OTP module](../otp/README.md) to learn more.
+* YubiOTP codes that were generated on the YubiKey can be read using the *Yubico OTP demo* pivot.
+Refer to the [OTP Module](../otp/README.md) to learn more.
 * The recommendation for programming HOTP secrets is to use the [OATH module](../oath/README.md) and an Authenticator application.
 This method allows the storage of multiple HOTP secrets.
 The Authenticator app can then calculate them whenever needed.

 To program an OTP slot:

-1. Select the "Configure OTP" pivot.
+1. Select the *Configure OTP* pivot.
-1. Select one of the four types of customization: YubiOTP, static Password, secret for HMAC-SHA1 challenge-response, or HOTP secret
+2. Select one of the four types of customization:

+   * YubiOTP
+   * Static Password
+   * Secret for HMAC-SHA1 challenge-response
+   * HOTP secret.